UPPMAX/HPC-python/docs/day2/pandas.rst

 .. objectives:: You will learn...

   - What are the basic object classes, data types, and their most important attributes and methods
-  - How to input/output work
+  - How to input/output Pandas data
   - How to inspect, clean, and sort data for later operations
   - How to perform basic operations: statistics, binary operators, vectorized math and string methods
   - What are GroupBy objects and their uses